 This voyage is undertaken in the spirit of discovery, and our travel in the archipelago is exploratory by design.
 In a region ruled not by humans but by polar bears, we let nature guide our course.
 Svalbard lies north of the Arctic Circle, where the summer midnight sun never sets.
 With our fully stabilized ice-class expedition ship, we are able to probe the ice in search of wildlife; our exact day-to-day itinerary remains flexible, depending on local ice and weather conditions.
 Zodiacs and kayaks take us closer to experience the region's geologic features and wildlife and wildflowers that flourish during the summer months.

 After breakfast, transfer to the airport for the return flight home.

 A diverse team of experts, including naturalists, historians, and a National Geographic photographer, will accompany each expedition aboard the National Geographic Explorer.
 See one of the members of our extraordinary team below.

-Casey will join the following departure:
+Ian will join the following departure: